Kaizen Logo

 SumUp is a global financial technology company that provides millions of businesses that are considered too small for most providers with access to financial services.

-SumUp were aware that they needed to improve their overall backlink profile in terms of volume and quality to compete with their competitors.
+SumUp knew that they needed to improve their overall backlink profile in terms of volume and quality to compete with their competitors.

 Our key objective was to increase the number of backlinks from top-tier finance, retail and lifestyle publications across their key European markets to help elevate their presence in the market.

-We created three campaigns for SumUp: Consumer Demands, Entrepreneur Hours and Cashless Society, and the latter two campaigns were particularly successful in the UK and Spain respectively.
+We created three campaigns for SumUp: Consumer Demands, Entrepreneur Hours and Cashless Society.
+The latter two campaigns were particularly successful in the UK and Spain respectively.

 Entrepreneur Hours